-As a result of our modelling our peak demand is now forecast to increase in the range of 11 to 15% in the next 10 years.
+As a result of our modelling our peak demand is now forecast to increase in the range of 7 to 9% in the next 10 years.

 We have continued to work with our biomethane customers who have sites that they wish to connect to our network.
-We have 19 biomethane sites delivering green gas into our network and although we have not connected any further sites this year, we also have a further 6 accepted enquiries.
-In total the 25 sites would provide heat to over 180,000 homes if fed into a traditional heating system, or around a million hybrids.
-Our current projections to achieve net zero are for a number of new sites to connect during RIIO-GD2.

-Research suggests that significant feedstock is available to support further growth in this area, and with a high proportion of the country prioritising hydrogen the potential for our region is substantial.
+We have 20 biomethane sites delivering green gas into our network and have a further 6 accepted enquiries.
+In total the 26 sites would provide heat to over 190,000 homes if fed into a traditional heating system, or around a million hybrids.
+Research suggests that significant feedstock is available to support further growth in this area, and the potential for our region is substantial.

 We are already experiencing entry capacity issues in parts of our network and have had issues with a small number of sites being backed out at periods of low demand, usually overnight in the summer.
-We proactively reconfigure local pressure settings to allow the biomethane site to take priority over our adjacent natural gas sites, with some success.
-However, as the number of connections to our network continues to grow, we will need to look at longer term, more sizeable solutions such as compression and storage.
+We proactively reconfigure local pressure settings to allow the biomethane site to take priority over our adjacent natural gas sites.
+However, as the number of connections to our network continues to grow, we are looking at smarter, longer term solutions such as automated pressure control, compression and storage.

 Our OptiNet project, a collaboration with Cadent, is looking to investigate how using compression and other new technologies in parallel might alleviate such constraints and increase entry capacity.
+Our smart pressure control solution has been trialled successfully through this project and we are now looking at extending this automated control more widely on the same network.
+This will allow the connection of 4 more bio sites.
-Through our work with the Energy Networks Association (ENA) on the Gas Goes Green (GGG) initiative, we are also collaborating with Northern Gas Networks (NGN)

-to explore the potential for bringing existing biomethane to grid.
-This is combined with a review on the available techniques and methods to facilitate this injection like central hubs and reverse compression.
+Through our work with the Energy Networks Association (ENA) on the Gas Goes Green (GGG) initiative, we have collaborated with Northern Gas Networks (NGN) to explore the potential for bringing existing biomethane to grid.
+Following the completion of this review on the available techniques and methods to facilitate this injection like central hubs and reverse compression, we have identified a number of potential projects in the South Wales area to pursue.

-1.3 Industry developments
+1.3 Net Zero Readiness

 The UK is committed to legally binding obligations to eradicate the UK's net contribution to climate change by 2050.
-The UK Government's June 2019 decision provided much greater certainty about the timeframes our sector has to deliver a zero carbon energy system.

 We are fully committed to achieving these targets and believe that the gas network can contribute to this.
-We have a clear vision of the role our network will play to decarbonise heat, power and transport in our regions, what needs to happen to facilitate this, and how much investment is required in RIIO-GD2.
-Our network will be able to support the required quantities of green gas, eliminating the need to use fossil fuels.
+We have a clear vision of the role our network will play to decarbonise heat, power, and transport in our regions, what needs to happen to facilitate this, and how much investment is required in RIIO-GD2.
+Our network will be able to support the required quantities of green gas, eliminating the need to use fossil fuels, as we develop a Net Zero-ready gas network.
 We will have the flexibility to support flexible generation and transport, which in turn, supports the decarbonisation of the electricity and transport sectors.